The Best Passive PA Speakers 2023 - Under $1000

-Non powered speakers are lighter because of the absence of amplification circuitry.
+Non-powered speakers are also lighter because of the absence of amplification circuitry.
 This makes them easier to incorporate in multi-speaker sound reinforcement setups.
-Many unpowered speakers are also capable of higher SPL output than active speakers.
-This is made possible by features like bi-amplification compatibility.
+Additionally, many passive speakers can achieve higher SPL output thanks to their customizability, allowing bi-amplification.

-Highlighted below are the best passive speakers for live sound, in the sub-$1000 price range.
-We've provided their specs, their pros and cons, and other relevant information.
-If you already have an amplifier, or a powered mixer, and you're looking to upgrade or purchase new speakers, then this guide is for you.
+The best passive speakers for live sound in the sub-$1000 price range are highlighted below.
+We’ve provided their specs, pros and cons, and other relevant information.
+If you already have an amplifier or a powered mixer and want to upgrade or purchase new speakers, this guide is for you.

 The Best Passive PA Speakers